HariSekhon/Packer/README.md

 Packer templates for building portable OVA virtual machines images.

-In the age of IoT edge sites you still need these on-premise base systems on which to build.

-Even if everything else lives inside [Kubernetes](https://github.com/HariSekhon/Kubernetes-configs), you need somewhere to install your Kubernetes!
+Useful for IoT edge sites, [Kubernetes](https://github.com/HariSekhon/Kubernetes-configs) base servers etc.

 Bare metal servers can be installed using each Linux distro's native [automated installers](https://github.com/HariSekhon/Packer-templates/tree/main/installers).

-Virtual Machines in portable OVA format are 100% automated using the installers above, for easy ship-to-site as VM appliances.
+Virtual Machines as appliances in portable OVA format are 100% automated using the installers above.

 The primary templates are for the main Linux distributions: